barckley75/Rename_files/README.md

 # Rename_files
-A simple Python program for renaming file sorted by name or date.
+A simple Python program for renaming file sequences sorted by name or date.